Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-Here, by \emph{geodesic triangulation}, we mean a triangulation where every face of every simplex is a regions of a $k$-dimensional great circle; thus, every $k$-simplex is the intersection of a $S^{n-1}$ with dimension-$(k+1)$ simplicial polyhedral cones in $\mathbb{R}^n$ emanating from the origin (given by connecting all points of the simplex with the origin).
-The nomenclature is explained by the fact that these simplices are geodesic simplices taken with respect to the Euclidean metric under the natural inclusion

-Notice that in particular, the great circle containing any given simplex can be recovered as the intersection of $S^{n-1}$ with the subspace of $\mathbb{R}^n$ spanned by the rays emanating to the vertices of the simplex.
-As such, each of these corresponding subspaces are themselves rationally defined, since the vertices are in $S^{n-1}(\mathbb{Q})$.
+We identify $S^{n-1} = (\R^{n}-\{0\})/\R_{>0}^\times$ with the set of \emph{rays} in an $n$-dimensional real vector space, and write $S^{n-1}(\Q)$ for the subset of rational rays.
+Consider the poset $\mathcal{P}$ of linear triangulations $T$ of $S^{n-1}$ with vertices contained in $S^{n-1}(\mathbb{Q})\subset S^{n-1}$, ordered by \emph{refinement}: that is to say, we say $T_1\ge T$ if every simplex of $T$ is a union of simplices of $T_1$.
+Here, by \emph{linear triangulation}, we mean every $k$-simplex is the intersection of a $S^{n-1}$ with a dimension-$(k+1)$ simplicial polyhedral cone in $\mathbb{R}^n$ emanating from the origin.
+Notice that in particular, the great circle containing any given simplex can be recovered as the intersection of $S^{n-1}$ with the span of the rays corresponding to the vertices of the simplex.
+As such, each of these corresponding subspaces are themselves rationally defined, since these rays are rational.

-It is all well and good to define such objects, but we need to establish that enough of them exist for our purposes.
-This is accomplished by the following two propositions, which are both certainly well-known to the point of being folklore, but which we state for the sake of completeness.

-\begin{prop} Given any geodesic $k$-simplex $\Delta$, with $k\le n-1$, with endpoints in $S^{n-1}(\mathbb{Q})$, there exists a triangulation $T\in \mathcal{P}$ such that $\Delta$ is one of the triangles in $T$. \end{prop} \begin{proof} For each face of $\Delta$, take the corresponding great circle on $S^{n-1}$; these divide the sphere into polyhedral regions.
-In each region besides $\Delta$ itself, choose a rational point, Pick a rational point in interior of each polyhedral cell and subdivide it into simplices by joining the point to each $(n-2)$-face of the cell with a $(n-1)$-simplex; we obtain a triangulation with all vertices in $S^{n-1}(\mathbb{Q})$ such that $\Delta$ is one of the triangles. \end{proof}
+Given any geodesic $k$-simplex $\Delta$ with endpoints in $S^{n-1}(\mathbb{Q})$ with $k\le n-1$, there exists a triangulation $T\in \mathcal{P}$ such that $\Delta$ is one of the triangles in $T$: indeed, for each face of $\Delta$, take the corresponding great circle on $S^{n-1}$; these divide the sphere into polyhedral regions, which then can be barycentrically subdivided into simplices by picking a rational point in each interior.
+We have the following ``upper bound'' theorem on refinements of trinagulations.

 \begin{prop} Given any two triangulations $T_1,T_2\in \mathcal{P}$, there exists a common upper bound for them, i.e., a triangulation $T\in \mathcal{P}$ refining both $T_1$ and $T_2$. \end{prop} \begin{proof} Superimposing the triangulations $T_1$ and $T_2$, we obtain a decomposition of $S^{n-1}$ into convex polyhedral cells.
 Each vertex of this superimposition is still in $S^{n-1}(\mathbb{Q})$, because any new vertices are the intersection points of rationally defined subspaces in $\mathbb{R}^n$ (corresponding to the great circles forming the intersecting faces) and hence themselves correspond to rational rays.
 Pick a rational point in interior of each polyhedral cell and subdivide it into simplices by joining the point to each $(n-2)$-face of the cell with a $(n-1)$-simplex; we obtain a new triangulation which still has all vertices in $S^{n-1}(\mathbb{Q})$. \end{proof}